captionpoint/captionpoint-plays/PETER-PAN-scratch.md

 ---

+## MICHAEL:
-MICHEL:  You were the caboose who got all the attention—
+You were the caboose who got all the attention—

 ---